t4web/docker-zf2/README.md

 docker-zf2
 ==============

-Just a litle Docker configuration to have a complete stack for running Zend Framework v2 into Docker containers using docker-compose tool.
+Just a litle Docker multi-container application to have a complete stack for running Zend Framework v2 into Docker containers using docker-compose tool.

 # Installation